 *If you don't have a weather radio, now's the time to get one, and have it programmed.
 When set correctly your weather radio will alert you to approaching severe weather, 24/7.
 That's a huge advantage if you happen to be asleep!

 *When a Tornado Warning has been issued, and you're at home, seek shelter underground, either in a storm cellar or basement.
-If this is not possible, go to the lowest level of your home and take shelter in an interior room, such as a bathroom or interior closet.
+If this is not possible, go to the lowest level of your home and take shelter in an interior room, such as a bathroom or closet.
 Cover yourself with pillows or other padding--anything to help protect you from flying debris.
 When selecting an interior room for shelter, go by this rule of thumb: Put as many walls between yourself and the outside that you can!

 *If you're in a vehicle do not attempt to outrun the storm!
 Seek shelter in the nearest building.
 If you're out in the open, and the funnel is far enough away to avoid it, drive away from the storm at right angles.
 But again. . .only if the funnel is far away!
 Otherwise, get out of your car and take shelter in the open; pick a low-lying area, lie flat and cover your head with your arms.
 Make sure you are far away from your vehicle or any other objects that can become flying debris.
 Do NOT seek shelter under bridges or overpasses!

 *If you're in a public building, such as a store, a mall, or government building, take shelter in an interior room or hallway--away from any windows.
 A small interior office or bathroom is a shelter to keep in mind.
-Kneel next to a wall and cover your head with your arms.
+Kneel next to the wall and cover your head with your arms.

 *If you're in a mobile home, GET OUT!
 Go to the designated shelter of the mobile home park; if this is not possible, go to the nearest building.
 If there's no time to get to a building, take cover in the open, as far away from potential flying debris as you can.
 Never attempt to ride out a tornado inside a mobile home!